-Join David Booth for an in-depth discussion in this video What is Google Analytics?, part of Up and Running with Google Analytics Premium.
+Join David Booth for an in-depth discussion in this video What is Google Analytics?, part of Learning Google Analytics Premium.

 - Put simply, Google Analytics Premium is just regular old Google Analytics that for a price, can be turned on in order to offer some additional things that enterprises tend to really need.
 So, to understand Google Analytics Premium, it's important to start with Google Analytics.
 Google Analytics, or GA, as it's often referred to, is a platform that helps people and organizations measure and understand what's happening on the digital properties that they own.
 With a little bit of code and configuration, Google Analytics can be installed on websites, mobile websites, mobile apps, and through something called the Measurement Protocol.